Evergreen Valley College

 - With student learning as its primary focus, Evergreen Valley College’s mission is to empower students to expand their human potential and to succeed in a global, multicultural society.
 The College provides access to comprehensive and flexible post-secondary education to prepare students of all ages and backgrounds for balanced and productive lives and to improve the workforce and quality of life in our community.

-- The teacher population of 204 teachers has declined by 15% over five years.
+- The teacher population of 204 teachers has stayed relatively flat over five years.

 |Evergreen Valley College||(CA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Faculty||204 staff||97 staff|

 |# Full-Time Students||2,737 students||1,613 students|